Biden administration tightens rules for obtaining medical records related to abortion

 The new regulation is an update to the Health Insurance Portability and Accountability Act of 1996, which prohibits medical providers and health insurers from divulging medical information about patients.
 Typically, however, law enforcement can access those records for investigations.

-In states with strict abortion rules, the federal regulation would essentially prohibit state or local officials from gathering medical records related to reproductive health care for a civil, criminal or administrative investigation in a state where abortion remains legal.
+In states with strict abortion rules, the federal regulation would essentially prohibit state or local officials from gathering medical records related to reproductive health care for a civil, criminal or administrative investigation from providers or health insurers in a state where abortion remains legal.

-In theory, it will provide the most cover to women who leave states with strict bans to seek an abortion from a medical provider in a state that allows it.
+In theory, it would provide the most cover to women who leave states with strict bans to seek an abortion from a medical provider in a state that allows it.

 “As someone who does see patients who travel from all across the country at our health center in D.C., it's a reality.
 I've had patients ask ... are there going to be consequences for me when I go home?" said Dr. Serina Floyd, an OB-GYN who provides abortions in Washington.

+A group of 19 Republican Attorneys General, all from states with strict abortion laws, urged the Health and Human Services agency to ditch the rule when a draft was released last year.
+The regulation “would unlawfully interfere with states" authority to enforce their laws, and does not serve any legitimate need,” they wrote in a letter to HHS last year.

+“Relying as it does on a false view of state regulation of abortion, the proposed rule is a solution in search of a problem," the letter said.

-The new regulation would not protect a woman who orders an abortion pill from her home in a state like Mississippi, where abortion is mostly banned, from a provider in Illinois, where it is legal.
+But the new regulation does not go as far as protecting women from criminal investigations when they order abortion pills online, as has become increasingly common.
+For example, it would not safeguard medical records of a patient who orders an abortion pill while at her home in a state like Mississippi, where abortion is mostly banned, from a provider in Illinois, where abortion is legal.

+The rule also does not require law enforcement officials to obtain a warrant for any medical records of patients, a rule change some Democrats had sought from the administration.
+Instead, law enforcement can seek a subpoena, court order or an administrative request to obtain medical records.